 QSEC reserve prices for obligated entry capacity are calculated each year through using the NTS Transportation Model as described in 2.5 below.
 QSEC step prices for release of additional (incremental) capacity are calculated with reference to the applicable reserve price and in accordance with the methodology for the determination of incremental step prices as set out in National Grid's Incremental Entry Capacity Release (IECR) methodology statement.

-MSEC reserve prices are equal to the baseline price for capacity offered in the auction of QSEC capacity.
+MSEC reserve prices are equal to the obligated capacity price for capacity offered in the auction of QSEC capacity.

-Floor prices are calculated by applying the following discounts to the baseline prices for capacity offered in the auction of QSEC capacity:
+Reserve prices are calculated by applying the following discounts to the MSEC obligated capacity prices: